 The Echo unit paramedic is a vital asset to the operations of Seneca County EMS.
 The Echo unit began full time 24 hour a day, 7 day per week operation on January 7th, 2017.

-The Echo unit responded to 863 dispatches in 2017.
+The Echo unit responded to 826 dispatches in 2018 with an average response time to the scene of 8.3 minutes.
+The Echo arrived on scene 536 times and assisted with ALS transport 212 times in 2018.
 The reason this number doesn't equal our total dispatches, is because the Echo only responds to calls that involve a patient, they don't respond to property calls - fires, investigations, standbys, etc...